AltoRetrato/evernote2obsidian/README.md

 **HTML** (used by Evernote) and **Markdown** (`.md`, used by Obsidian) lack feature parity, making such conversion potentially lossy.
 Many "HTML to Markdown" and "Evernote to Obsidian" converters are already available, all of them (including this one) having their own limitations.

 The main files in this project are:
 - **`evernote-backup2obsidian.py`**: converts Evernote notebooks (from a database created by [evernote-backup](https://github.com/vzhd1701/evernote-backup/)) to Obsidian Markdown, and check an Obsidian vault for issues.
+This is what most users want to use.
 - `evernote2md.py`: a standalone module for converting HTML (vanilla or with Evernote-specific formatting) to Markdown.
+This one is used mostly by programmers.
 - `test_enex_conversion.py`: a script to convert HTML from an `.enex` file to Markdown using different Python modules, to assist in comparing the quality of the outputs.
 It also works as an example on how to use `evernote2md.py`.
+Used mostly by programmers.
 - `[Evernote formatting test note.enex](/media/Evernote formatting test note.enex)`: a sample Evernote export file with many Evernote features to help evaluate the output of the programs above and compare it to other tools.